Mt Giluwe Traverse

 - Visas are available from the nearest PNG consul (or Australian consul if a PNG one is not available)

 The original volcano on the site of Mount Giluwe formed roughly 650,000–800,000 years ago, probably as a stratovolcano of similar height to the current peak.
 Extensive Pleistocene glaciation eroded away much of the peak, leaving a series of volcanic plugs which form the present-day summits.
 A renewed episode of extensive volcanic eruptions formed the shield-like bulk of the current mountain between 220,000–300,000 years ago, and there is evidence that some of the lava erupted subglacially.
 During the last glaciations of the Ice Age, the upper slopes were covered by a massive ice cap over 150 m (500 ft) thick, from which only the main and east peaks protruded as nunataks above the ice surface.
 At its maximum extent, the ice cap was over 15 km across and covered an area greater than 100 km².
 Outlet glaciers extended down as low as 3,200–3,500 m (10,500–11,500 ft), leaving a variety of deposits including glacial till and moraines.
 Although the glaciers are now long gone, numerous cirques and U-shaped valleys remain visible.
-The present-day climate on the summit plateau above roughly 3,400 m (11,150 ft) is cold enough for nightly frosts and occasional snowfall.
+The present-day climate on the summit plateau above roughly 3,400 m (11,150 ft) is cold enough for nightly frosts and the occasional snowfall.

 Day 1: Arrive in Port Moresby and transfer to Holiday Inn.
 Here we will have a briefing about our Mt Giluwe trek, what to expect, last minute packing and then off to bed.